essfeed/rails-ess/README.md

 ## Usage

-This little extends Rails so that it becomes easy to create ESS feeds in your web application.
+This little gem extends Rails so that it becomes easy to create ESS feeds in your web application.

-It adds the "application/ess+xml" MIME type, which allows you to add links in the head part of a webpage like this:
+It adds the 'application/ess+xml' MIME type, which means that to add an auto discovery link tag for an ESS feed, it's enough to add the following to the head section of a web page:

 ```ruby